github/semantic/docs/build.md

 ## Shared variables

-* `STANDARD_GHC_WARNINGS`: the standard set of Cabal flags that all targets should use.
+* `GHC_FLAGS`: the standard set of Cabal flags that all targets should use.
 * `STANDARD_EXECUTABLE_FLAGS`: ditto, but with executable-specific flags.

 ## Custom rules